Because platelets can rise and fall even if your treatment is working, your healthcare team will try to keep your platelet count within a

 How will I receive Nplate®?

-Nplate® is given under the skin (subcutaneous injection) one time each week by your healthcare provider.
+Nplate® is given as an injection under the skin (subcutaneous) one time each week by your healthcare provider.
 Your healthcare provider will check your platelet count every week and change your dose of Nplate® as needed.
 This will continue until your healthcare provider decides that your dose of Nplate® can stay the same.
 After that, you will need to get blood tests every month.
 When you stop receiving Nplate®, you will need blood tests for at least 2 weeks to check if your platelet count drops too low.

 Nplate® is a prescription medicine used to treat low blood platelet counts (thrombocytopenia) in:

-Nplate® is not for use in people with a precancerous condition called myelodysplastic syndrome (MDS) or low platelet count caused by any condition other than chronic (lasting a long time) immune thrombocytopenia (ITP).
+Nplate® is not for use in people with a precancerous condition called myelodysplastic syndrome (MDS), or low platelet count caused by any condition other than immune thrombocytopenia (ITP).
 Nplate® is only used if your low platelet count and medical condition increase your risk of bleeding.
 Nplate® is used to try to keep your platelet count about 50,000 per microliter in order to lower the risk for bleeding.
 Nplate® is not used to make your platelet count normal.
 It is not known if Nplate® works or if it is safe in people under the age of 1.